mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

    -  Attempting to check out a `Connection <#connection>`_ from the Pool results in an Error

 -  **Capped:** a pool is capped if **maxPoolSize** is set to a non-zero value.
 If a pool is capped, then its total number of `Connections <#connection>`_ (including available and in use) MUST NOT exceed **maxPoolSize**
+-  **Rate-limited:** A Pool MUST limit the number of connections being created at a given time to be 2 (maxConnecting).

 .. code:: typescript